 - You can read, write, and communicate in English.
 All classes and tests are given in English.

-- For our program, you must have a high school diploma or GED OR be currently enrolled as a high school senior.
-A driver’s license is NOT required to earn your certification, however, this may affect your hiring potential.
+- A driver’s license is NOT required to earn your certification, however, this may affect your hiring potential.

 What does the screening process involve?